Metro Restaurants Closing During Heat Wave To Protect Kitchen Staff

 “Got the air conditioner cranked as high as it will go, and these guys are drinking an awful lot of water,” Coy said.

-Even as the sizzle outside matches the one in the kitchen, a few people sitting on the rooftop couldn’t help themselves.MORE NEWS: Minneapolis Public Schools Bring Students Back For Last Day
+Even as the sizzle outside matches the one in the kitchen, a few people sitting on the rooftop couldn’t help themselves.MORE NEWS: Minnesotans Look To Avoid Heat Injury As Blistering Temperatures Continue

 “Minnesotans are desperate to sit outside,” Coy said.
 “We have had people call, you know, ‘Is your rooftop open?’
 I say, ‘Yeah, if you want to sit closer to the sun,’” Coy said.